Teuchter

 Teuchter (/ˈtjuːxtər/ TEWKH-tər, /sco/) is a Lowland Scots word sometimes used to offensively describe a Scottish Highlander, in particular a Gaelic-speaking Teuchter.
-The term is also in use with more broader meanings attached, commonly applied to any Scot perceived to be from a rural area, and within Glasgow those who are from outwith the Greater Glasgow area.
+The term is also in use with more broad meanings attached, commonly applied to any Scot perceived to be from a rural area.
 It is offensive, equivalent to other cultural epithets used by more powerful groups to describe people they have oppressed, but is often seen as amusing by the speaker.
 The term is contemptuous, essentially describing someone seen to be uncouth and rural.

 Derivation

-The word also shows up as cheuchter, tschooktir, chuchter, teuchtar, chookter but has no universally accepted orthography.
+The word also shows up as cheuchter, chuchter but has no universally accepted orthography.
 From relative obscurity, it gained currency around 1910.

 There are three main theories on the etymology of the word: